 Why These Requirements?

-As mentioned above, the AdvoConnection Directory is first and foremost a tool intended to meet the needs of patients and caregivers.
+The Umbra Health Advocacy (formerly AdvoConnection) Directory is intended to first and foremost meet the needs of patients and caregivers.
 Even though it is also a great marketing tool for advocates, that is its secondary purpose.

-Because the AdvoConnection Directory takes its responsibility seriously to showcase only professionals, we have developed these requirements.
-Of course, meeting these requirements does not guarantee an advocate or care manager will succeed in private practice.
-But having met the requirements at least showcases a professional approach.
+We take our responsibility to showcase only professionals who are prepared and qualified to serve clients seriously.
+That’s why we have developed these requirements.
+We know that meeting these requirements does not guarantee an advocate or care manager will succeed in private practice, but it’s a great professional foundation that sets you up well.

 How We Vet Applicants

-Requirements / Criteria for a Listing in the AdvoConnection Directory
+Requirements / Criteria for a Listing in the Umbra Health Advocacy (formerly AdvoConnection) Directory

 Once you have applied to be in the AdvoConnection Directory, we will assess your application against these three (3) requirements as follows: